packit/packit.dev/content/packit-as-a-service.md

 Packit Service needs RPM spec file in your upstream repository.
 This RPM spec file is used to build your project.

-If this makes you barf, you can use a “source git” branch of your upstream repository.
 Packit is also tracking an RFE to not require spec in upstream [packit-service/packit#312](https://github.com/packit-service/packit/issues/312).